mikeddecker/judge/paper/voorstel/voorstel.md

 Both individual and team freestyles are mostly recorded on competitions.
 All A-level team freestyles from the last three years (2022, 2023 & 2024) are already available and provided by Gymfed (Belgium) for training.
 Additionally some clubs posted some of their competition videos on social media which provides more data from the last 8 years and other camera perspectives.

-To put into perspective, safely guessing DD3 data = 286-357 video's of length 1 to 1min15 (2022-2024 Belgium teams, virtual world contest, two other world livestreams)
+To give more perspective, safely guessing DD3 data = 286-357 video's of length 1 to 1min15 (2022-2024 Belgium teams, virtual world contest, two other world livestreams)
 Individual freestyles from 2024 own recordings only will amount to a minimum of 782 freestyles (includes 2 camera perspectives, so about half of it different routines).
 So collecting more individual freestyles will amount to a minimum of 1000 freestyles or minimum 15h of freestyle data, whereas DD3 freestyles are close to 5h of freestyles.

 #### Which discipline will be focused on?